1889-1964::The W. A. Jameson Coffee Company

 Victoria, British Columbia

-After the company had settled into its new home, it began appearing at fairs and exhibitions around the province.
-On display was its Jameson brand Featherlight Baking Powder, second to none on the market, and its Persian Sherbet, a local favourite.
-The fairs were an opportunity to introduce the company's lesser-known products, like ice cream powder, flavouring extracts, and specialty spices.
-But what brought the crowds to the exhibit was its special coffee drink.
+After settling into its new home, the company went on the road, appearing at fairs and exhibitions around the province.
+On display were its popular Jameson brand Featherlight Baking Powder and its Persian Sherbet, both local favourites.
+The fairs also provided an opportunity to introduce the company's lesser-known products, such as ice cream powder, flavouring extracts, and specialty spices.
+What drew the crowds to the exhibit the most, however, was its unique coffee drink.
 Five cents bought a Jameson's Latte made with rich cream from Salt Spring Island.
 All proceeds were donated to Victoria's YWCA building fund.

 "1948::Celebrating Home Industry and the W.A.
 Jameson Coffee Company"